 - 12.1 Government funding is intended to cover the cost to deliver 15 or 30 hours a week of funded, high quality, flexible childcare.
-It is not intended to cover the cost of meals, consumables, additional hours or additional services. - 12.2 The Provider cannot charge parents "top-up" fees for funded hours of childcare.
-The definition of a top-up fee is the difference between a provider's usual fee and the funding they receive from SCC to deliver funded places.
+It is not intended to cover the cost of meals, consumables, additional hours or additional services. - 12.2 The provider cannot charge parents "top-up" fees for funded hours of childcare.
+The definition of a topup fee is the difference between a provider's usual fee and the funding they receive from SCC to deliver funded places.
 However, the provider can charge for meals and snacks as part of a funded entitlement place and they can also charge for consumables such as nappies or sun cream and for services such as trips and forest school.
-These charges must be voluntary for the parent.
-Where parents are unable or unwilling to pay for meals and consumables, providers who choose to offer the funded entitlements are responsible for setting their own policy on how to respond, ensuring that this is in line with the terms of this Provider Agreement, with options including waiving or reducing the cost of meals and snacks or allowing parents to supply their own meals. - 12.3 The Provider should deliver the funded entitlements consistently so that all children accessing any of the funded entitlements will receive the same quality and access to provision, regardless of whether they choose to pay for optional hours, services, meals or consumables. - 12.4 SCC will not intervene in regards to purchased additional hours of provision or additional services, providing that this does not affect the parent's ability to take up their child's funded place.
-The provider should be completely transparent about any additional charges, prior to the parent signing a Provider Agreement for a childcare place. - 12.5 The Provider should publish their admissions criteria and ensure parents understand which hours/sessions can be taken as funded provision. - 12.6 The Provider can charge parents a refundable deposit to secure their child's funded place but must refund the deposit in full to parents once the child's data has been submitted on the initial headcount.
+These charges must be voluntary for the parent and should not be added to the funded hours as an hourly charge.
+Where parents are unable or unwilling to pay for meals and consumables, providers who choose to offer the funded entitlements are responsible for setting their own policy on how to respond, ensuring that this is in line with the terms of this Provider Agreement, with options including waiving or reducing the cost of meals and snacks or allowing parents to supply their own meals.

+- 12.3 The provider should deliver the funded entitlements consistently so that all children accessing any of the funded entitlements will receive the same quality and access to provision, regardless of whether they choose to pay for optional hours, services, meals or consumables. - 12.4 SCC will not intervene in regard to purchased additional hours of provision or additional services, providing that this does not affect the parent's ability to take up their child's funded place.
+The provider should be completely transparent about any additional charges, prior to the parent signing a Providers Agreement/contract for a childcare place. - 12.5 The provider should publish their admissions criteria and ensure parents understand which hours/sessions can be taken as funded provision. - 12.6 The provider can charge parents a refundable deposit to secure their child's funded place but must refund the deposit in full to parents once the child's data has been submitted on the initial headcount.
 You must not charge parents in full in advance and then refund them once you have received your payment from us. - 12.7 An administration or registration charge can only be made if a child takes up additional paid hours and the charge should be proportionate.
-If a parent is only accessing funded hours, then the charge must be voluntary and cannot be as a condition of taking up their child's funded place. - 12.8 The Provider will also ensure that receipts contain their full details so that they can be identified as coming from a specific provider and invoices do not show a charge for the funded entitlement.
+If a parent is only accessing funded hours, then the charge must be voluntary and cannot be as a condition of taking up their child's funded place. - 12.8 The provider will also ensure that receipts contain their full details so that they can be identified as coming from a specific provider and invoices do not show a charge for the funded entitlement. - 12.9 The provider should ensure their invoices and receipts are clear, transparent and itemised, allowing parents to see that they have received their child's entitlement free of charge and understand fees paid for additional hours and services.